MChorfa/awesome-cnab/readme.md

 - [porter.sh](https://porter.sh) - Learn all about Porter
 - [porter-source](https://github.com/getporter/porter) - Porter makes CNAB bundles easier!
 - [porter-community](https://github.com/getporter/community) -  Porter Community repo
-- [Mailing List](https://porter.sh/mailing-list) - Great for following the project at a high level because it is low traffic
+- [mailing List](https://porter.sh/mailing-list) - Great for following the project at a high level because it is low traffic
-- [Slack](https://porter.sh/community/#slack) - Discuss #porter or #cnab with other users and the maintainers.
+- [slack](https://porter.sh/community/#slack) - Discuss #porter or #cnab with other users and the maintainers.
-- [Open an Issue](https://github.com/deislabs/porter/issues/new/choose) - If you have a bug, feature request or question about Porter
+- [open an Issue](https://github.com/deislabs/porter/issues/new/choose) - If you have a bug, feature request or question about Porter
 - [skeletor](https://github.com/getporter/skeletor) - skeleton structure of a Porter Mixin
 - [gh-action](https://github.com/getporter/gh-action) - Porter Setup Action.
 This action installs porter so that it can be used in pipelines
 - [pipeline-demo](https://github.com/getporter/pipeline-demo) - This is an example bundle that uses the docker mixin along with a GitHub workflow to demonstrate how you can use a workflow with your bundle